Pregancy Tips For Women Trying to Conceive

-You’re thinking about having a baby.
-But are you giving yourself and your baby the best chance for a successful, healthy pregnancy and delivery?
-Here are our top 5 tips of what to focus on even before you get pregnant!
+You’re thinking about having a baby, but are you giving yourself and your future baby the best chance for a successful, healthy pregnancy and delivery?
+Here are our top 5 tips of what to focus on before you even get pregnant!

 1. Add Supplementation

-Did you know that it’s best to add supplementation before you are pregnant, even a month before you are trying to conceive?
-Choose the right multivitamin for you and make sure it includes the recommended dosage of folic acid to support your baby’s development and reduce the risk of certain birth defects.
+Did you know that it’s best to add supplementation before you are pregnant?
+It’s preferable to begin taking a daily prenatal multivitamin 3-6 months before conception.
+Choose the right multivitamin for you and make sure it includes the recommended dosage of folate to support your baby’s development and reduce the risk of certain birth defects.

 2. Exercise

 If you’re already active – great!
-If you don’t overdo it, go ahead and continue your exercise routine through your pregnancy.
+As long as your doctor approves, go ahead and continue your exercise routine throughout your pregnancy.
 If you’re not already active, the sooner you start, the better, but ease into it.
-Besides improving your overall health and reducing excess weight gain, regular exercise throughout your pregnancy can reduce back pain, decrease fatigue and constipation, boost mood and energy levels, enhance sleep, and improve your delivery experience through increased muscle strength and overall stamina.
+Aside from improving your overall health and reducing excess weight gain, regular exercise throughout your pregnancy can reduce back pain, decrease fatigue and constipation, boost mood and energy levels, enhance sleep, and improve your delivery experience through increased muscle strength and overall stamina.
 Some examples of beneficial exercise during pregnancy include: swimming, walking, yoga, and stationary cycling.

 3. Consider Your Diet